 Almost every area in college now has wireless access, with the only noticeable exception being the Wychfield Sports Pavilion.
-You should feel free, therefore, to use your laptops all around college, including the MCR, the nether regions of the Jerwood Library or even various locations outside, including Latham Lawn, where you can cruise Wikipedia to check the accuracy of the tours being given by the passing punt.
+You should feel free, therefore, to use your laptops all around college, including the MCR, the nether regions of the Jerwood Library or even outside locations, such as Latham Lawn, where you can cruise Wikipedia to check the accuracy of the tours being given by the passing punt.

 As previously mentioned, printers exist in the Jerwood Library and up at the Wychfield site.
-There are plans to move a printer down to Bateman Street as well but we are still waiting to see how the cards fall on that one.
-Printing costs are 5p for a black and white A4 sheet and 30p for a colour A4 sheet (though watch your email from the IT manager, as these prices may be discounted throughout the year for specific printers!).
+Printing costs are 5p for a black and white A4 sheet and 15p for a colour A4 sheet (though watch your email from the IT manager, as these prices may be discounted throughout the year for specific printers!).
 These are charged through the University’s DS-Print system shared by some departments; you must have sufficient balance to print a document.
 You should be given £1 balance when you arrive in Cambridge, and can top up more with a debit card online here.
 More details of the DS-Print system are available here.
 If the library printers are out of paper, please obtain more at the Porters Lodge.
-If you notice that the Wychfield printer is out of paper, consider carrying a ream up from the main site Porters Lodge the next time you are down there.

 If you need to have large documents printed (e.g. MPhil dissertation), you may wish to investigate the printing services provided by CUSU or the GU; some departments also offer printing services to their students.